 Spray two coats of paint on one side of the downspouts.
 Let the paint completely dry before flipping them over to spray the other side.
 To keep paint from spitting onto the downspouts when spraying with an airless sprayer, never pull, or release, the gun trigger directly over the surface you're painting.

 Careful masking is necessary before spray painting gutters.
 Fascia board and windows close to the gutters all need to be covered with plastic and masking paper.
 The easiest and fastest way to do masking for spraying is by using the 3M hand masker.
 Masking without this tool takes too long.

 Lay 4x12 canvas drop cloths over the portion of the roof shingles directly above the gutters to protect them from over-spray.
 Stuff the ends of the drop cloths into the gutter and place a couple rocks on top to keep them in place.

 Spray the gutters from one side to the other, keeping a wet edge the whole time.
 Spray two coats of paint.
 Tear off all of the masking paper and plastic when the paint is dry.

 The Best Paint for Gutters

 Acrylic paint is best for aluminum gutters, and two coats is recommended.
-In colder, or humid weather, Resilience from Sherwin Williams is a good paint meant for these types of weather conditions.
+In colder, or humid weather, Resilience from Sherwin Williams is a good paint to use because the fresh paint is formulated to withstand humidity and even rain.
 The paint is very durable and won't be compromised from sudden rain a few hours after painting.